“How the hell do you know how ‘successful’ a project is when you’re creating ads for global tire companies?”

 When a project comes your way and you don’t have an easy way to quantify the value that you’re delivering to them, you’re going to need to shift your attention toward determining where are they right now and where do they want to be?

-Here’s a few ideas you can use the next time you’re pitching a project that isn’t as easy as “do something that makes them more money.”
+Here are a few ideas you can use the next time you’re pitching a project that isn’t as easy as “do something that makes them more money.”

 1. The “Early Stage Startup Who Is Still Fishing Around For A Business Model”